-The background of each additional DCA Administrator shall be assessed by his or her peers.
+The background of each additional DCA Administrator shall be assessed by his or her peers and by the PMA.

 5.3.3 Training Requirements

 The DCA Administrators will ensure both they and DCA Operators are capable of fulfilling their tasks and understand their responsibilities with regards to this CP/CPS.